Homomorphic Encryption-Enabled Distance-Based Distributed Formation Control with Distance Mismatch Estimators: Homomorphic Encryption and Distance-based Distributed Formation Control with Estimator

 \subsection{Infinite Time Horizon Encryption}

-{ When we implement the aforementioned ciphertext operations repeatedly in a closed-loop control system with a dynamic controller in the feedback loop, the number of significant digits of the encrypted state will tend to accumulate.
+{ When we implement the aforementioned ciphertext operations repeatedly in a closed-loop control system with a dynamic controller in the feedback loop, the significand of the encrypted state will tend to accumulate.
 A notable exception to this problem is the class of linear dynamic system whose state matrix consists of integers, as observed in \cite{Integer_Dynamic}.
 Let us consider the following discrete-time controllers }

-where $x(k)$ is the controller state variables, $y(k)$ is the plant's output, $u(k)$ is the controller's output and $F,G,H$ are system's matrices with $F$ defined by integers.
-For the application of FHE in the feedback loop, the plant's output $y(t)$ is converted to integers by choosing an arbitrary scaling parameter $s_2 \geq 1$ so that
+where, $t\in \mathbb{Z}_+$, $x(t)$ is the controller state variables with the initial values $x_0$, $y(t)$ is the plant's output, $u(t)$ is the controller's output and $F,G,H$ are system's matrices with $F$ defined by integers.
+For the application of HE in the feedback loop, the plant's output $y(t)$ is converted to integers by choosing an arbitrary scaling parameter $s_2 \geq 1$ so that

 corresponds to the plant's output in integer form.
 Then, the system is converted into a system over integers by rounding $G$ using a scaling factor $1/s_1 \geq 1$, such that {

 where $1/s_3\ge 1$ is the scale factor for the matrix $H$.
 Finally, the systems' matrices are encrypted as multipliers as